acrthomas/acrthomas.github.io/_pages/cv.md

 Work Experience
 ======
+*ESL Instructor & Program Administrator.* Language Loop LLC; Chicago, IL, USA \
+Aug 2017 - Present \
+Provided both private instruction and group lessons for adult learners of English.
+Coordinated a second semester of Spanish language instruction and headed the implementation of Japanese language instruction at the Google Chicago office.

-Auxiliar de Conversación.
-Junta de Extremadura; Cañamero, Cáceres, Extremadura, ESP.
+*Auxiliar de Conversación.* Junta de Extremadura; Cañamero, Cáceres, Extremadura, ESP. \
-Oct 2015 - May 2016
+Oct 2015 - May 2016 \
 Assisted with English language instruction in the classroom.
 Led students (ages 6 to 12) through a variety of exercises and lessons to improve oral comprehension, reading and writing skills.

-ESL Instructor & Program Administrator.
-Language Loop LLC; Chicago, IL, USA Aug 2017 - Present
-Provided both private instruction and group lessons for adult learners of English.
-Coordinated a second semester of Spanish language instruction and headed the implementation of Japanese language instruction at the Google Chicago office..

 Graduate Assistantships
 ======